mach0/dangerdeep/dangerdeep/modernize-readme.txt

 .
 Fix portal rendering
 .
 Use physical units!
 . xml reader could use std::optional
+.
+Popup elements could be data files as well

 Changes that have been started in code comparison: